nihal467/Malayalam-Ocr/README.md

 # Malayalam-Ocr

-Converting a printed malayalam file (pdf) to malayalam text using python library tesseract.
+Converting a printed Malayalam file (pdf) to Malayalam text using python library tesseract.